Aviary

 We do not have other variables aside from state

-for this environment.
-We could have things like configuration, a name, tasks, etc. attached to it.
+for this environment, although we could also have variables like configuration, a name,

-which is the environment state.
-This is how you can access the state.
-This argument will not be exposed to the agent as a possible parameter and will be injected by the environment (if part of the function signature).
+exposed to the agent as a parameter but will be injected by the environment (if part of the function

-You can make the function async
+It is also possible make the function async

 - the environment will account for that when the tool is called.